Paras-Gherwada/tourism/README.md

      2. View Tours

         An alternately striped table showing the details of active tours along with "Add Tour" and "Delete Tour" feature.
-Changes made will be relected to the tour list in homepage.
+Changes made will be reflected to the tour list in homepage.

         ![View Tours](screenshots/5.jpeg)